 Fact: Most donors want their dollars to play a critical role in capacity building even if the grant descriptions don’t list “capacity building” as a priority.
 EVERY grant provides an opportunity to build capacity.

 Myth: Capacity building grants only fund infrastructure of an organization.

 Fact: Remember the definition of capacity building?
 Grants can often utilize funds to build capacity in the areas of staffing, marketing, resource development, one time projects, programs, and so much more!

 Myth: Capacity building grants require that organization use funds to hire a professional consultant to implement the project.

-Fact: While hiring an expert might be a great option for helping your organization achieve capacity building goals, it rarely a grant requirement.
+Fact: While hiring an expert might be a great option for helping your organization achieve capacity building goals, it is rarely a grant requirement.
 Donors expect the organization to be good stewards of funds and to secure qualified individuals to implement and oversee the project/program.
 If you can justify why a particular staff, board member, or community volunteer is best suited for the task you should be just fine!